Search

 Listening and speaking, which are the only exercises Babbel will allow you to do using the hands-free mode, may be considered passive learning, but that doesn’t mean it doesn’t require concentration.

-Having too many things taking up your attention, even passively, can be dangerous when you need to maintain focus on the road (plus, having too much going on at once doesn’t make for productive language learning).
+You should do everything in your power to pay attention when using Babbel as you drive.
+You don’t want to get so distracted that you can’t focus on learning or driving.
+Having too many things taking up your attention, even passively, can be dangerous (plus, having too much going on at once doesn’t make for productive language learning).

 Frequently Asked Questions